Jaseci-Labs/jaseci/docs/docs/docs/development/std_actions/6_regex.md

 ## Search regex matches iteratively

-Iteratevely search for non-overlapping match of the regular expression pattern in the string.
+Iteratively search for non-overlapping match of the regular expression pattern in the string.

 Jac Example